AIsmael2/3DTiltedMaze/README.md

 MIT License — use, modify, and share freely.

 ---
-Made by Abas Ismael and Artisom Baranovich
+Code by Abas Ismael and Artisom Baranovich